jakoschiko/wtfisjet/README.md

 ## Example: Curve fitting

 What is [curve fitting]?
-Imagine you have a tool that takes some variables and produce a curve.
+Imagine you have a tool that takes some variables and produces a curve.
 You want to produce a curve that adheres some constraints.
 How do you choose the variables?
 Curve fitting is the process of finding those variables.